Honors English 9/10 Summer Homework

 Watch this Video

 Students should begin their summer homework by watching the video linked below.
-This introductory video from the English 9/10 instructors includes specific instructions on formatting your papers, etc. In the video, tow tutorials are referenced for formatting Word and Google Docs.
+This introductory video from the English 9/10 instructors includes specific instructions on formatting your papers, etc. In the video, two tutorials are referenced for formatting Word and Google Docs.
 You may watch the video corresponding with your way of writing: Word or Google Docs.
 Please watch the video and follow all of the instructions on this page carefully before turning in your first assignment.
+(Note: the heading should be single spaced while the document is 1.5x spacing)

 The Readings